Alpharetta Uber and Lyft Accident Attorneys

 Uber and Lyft Passenger Rights

 To protect your rights and make an injury claim following an accident while in an Uber or Lyft, you must get to the bottom of what happened.
 This is one of the many reasons it is very important to hire a lawyer immediately.
 We will conduct a detailed investigation.
 First, we will send ‘preservation letters’ in order to preserve evidence.
 Specifically for Uber or Lyft, we need to find out if the driver was in the scope of his or her job duties as a rideshare driver.
 This will help determine the coverage that you may get as the passenger.
-Here are some steps that you should take immediately if you were in a rideshare accident.

 - The first step in any vehicle accident is to immediately call the police.
 They need to make a formal report to record the accident.